 Up until recently when it came to choosing a pellet grill your criteria was pretty simple.
 What size of pellet grill/smoker were you looking for and does the controller feature any external meat probe ports?
 However, as the popularity of wood pellet grills has started to expand considerably in recent years many pellet grill manufactures are trying to update and differentiate their products from the competition.
 One of the most significant upgrades found on new pellet grills is WiFi functionality so you can control the pellet grill from your phone.
 So with this post, I thought I would discuss the features of Traegers WiFire App vs the Camp Chef Connect App.

-There are more pellet grill manufacturers who are starting to and will in the near future introduce WiFi functionality into their pellet grills.
+There are more and more pellet grill manufacturers who are starting to add WiFi.
 However, as Traeger and Camp Chef are currently two of the most popular pellet grill brands I thought this was a good place to start when comparing pellet grill controllers with WiFi/App features.
 However, the Apps by their very nature change through updates etc. Therefore, please bear that in mind.
 For instance, the comparisons/differences I note below may change as either Traeger or Camp Chef update their Apps.
 More functions and features may be added over time which I feel is highly likely.